tobiasHeinke/monostyle/docs/tools.md

 ### abbreviation

-Find abbreviations without an explanation.
+Find abbreviations without or used before there introduction.
 It will not find explanations that are split by phrases like 'stands for'.

 ### article